 In this article, we'll teach you how to make a presentation interesting, from planning your story to creating your slides.
 Cause an impact with your next presentation using professional storytelling!

 There’s a lot going into creating a compelling presentation.
 From planning to creating and delivering, and you should tackle each process accordingly.
-In this post I’ll refer to the first two parts, planning and creating; you can check this article for some great delivery tips.
+In this post I’ll talk about planning and creating an outstanding deck.

 Planning your story